 First things first, having nose hair isn’t bad.
 It’s there for a reason.
 These follicles of hair inside our nose are actually filters that trap dirt from the air we breathe.

-Without it all the contaminants and allergens don’t will go inside our lungs and make us sick.
+Without it, all the contaminants and allergens will not go inside our lungs and make us sick.

 So the goal of a nose trimmer would be just removing follicles of hair that sticks out of the nose.